alexbarcelo/webhooks-automata/README.md

 - When a webhook is created, GitHub makes a "ping delivery".
 You can check in the Recent Deliveries tab if there was a problem with the webhook endpoint.

+If you are using ngrok, remember that you can diagnose stuff by going to http://127.0.0.1:4040

 Deploying the webhook server
 ----------------------------